 Upload Files in cPanel using FileManager

-Login to your cPanel and click on ‘File Manager’ option.
+Login to your cPanel and click on the ‘File Manager’ option.

 Now click on ‘Upload’

-Now on the next screen, simply select your ‘WordPress ZIP file’ (not extracted one) to upload that to your choosen path.
+Now on the next screen, simply select your ‘WordPress ZIP file’ (not extracted one) to upload that to your chosen path.

 Click on the ‘choose file’ button and select the file from your computer hard drive.
 Uploading will be started immediately.